-- Reinforce the human development/right to development approach and its implications for understanding migration from a gender perspective - Expose the consequences of violations of migrant women's rights, especially in terms of the right to sexual and reproductive health and domestic workers' labor rights - Become acquainted with the most relevant international instruments related to migration from a gender perspective: International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICRMW), CEDAW General Recommendation 26, and Convention 189 concerning Decent Work for Domestic Workers.
+- Reinforce the human development/right to development approach and its implications for understanding migration from a gender perspective - Expose the consequences of violations of migrant women's rights, especially in terms of the right to sexual and reproductive health and domestic workers' labor rights - Become acquainted with the most relevant international instruments related to migration from a gender perspective: International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICRMW), CEDAW General Recommendation 26, and Convention 189 concerning Decent Work for Domestic Workers. - Apply advocacy strategies and best practices to protect the rights of women migrant workers through gender-sensitive training programs, standard contracts in bilateral agreements, and global processes on migration and development.

-- Recognize two of the most important violations of migrant women's rights: access to sexual and reproductive health and domestic workers' labor rights. - Generate ideas on how to make respect for migrants' rights an integral component of the migration-development nexus.
+- Recognize two of the most important violations of migrant women's rights: access to sexual and reproductive health and domestic workers' labor rights. - Generate ideas on how to make respect for migrants' rights an integral component of the migration-development nexus. - Be able to assess and craft gender-sensitive pre-departure, post-arrival, and reintegration programs that incorporate rights based strategies for migrant domestic workers.

-4.1 Human Development Approach: The Negation of Rights as AN OBSTACLE TO DEVELOPMENT IN ORIGIN AND DESTINATION he human development approach is closely linked to human rights, in that it understands development as the comprehensive right to fully enjoy all human rights.
+4.1 HUMAN DEVELOPMENT APPROACH: THE NEGATION OF RIGHTS AS AN OBSTACLE TO DEVELOPMENT IN ORIGIN AND DESTINATION he human development approach is closely linked to human rights, in that it understands development as the comprehensive right to fully enjoy all human rights.
 This approach has been adopted by all United Nations agencies, as well as a majority of international development organizations.
 However, in practice, and in line with the neoliberal and economistic vision that underlies many development programs and policies, more emphasis tends to be placed on economic development than on the expansion of people's liberties and capacities.